ianroldan11/login-module/README.md

 # login-module
-Generic Login Module for react applications
+Generic Login Module for react applications using tremor library